Andre Royo

 Andre Royo (born July 18, 1968) is an American actor, producer, and writer.
 He is best known for his role as Reginald "Bubbles" Cousins on the HBO crime drama series The Wire, and his appearances on Fringe, Party Down, How to Make It in America, and the 2013 film The Spectacular Now.
-Royo also appeared as Lucious Lyon's (Terrence Howard) defense attorney Thirsty Rawlings on the FOX drama series Empire.
+Royo also appeared as Lucious Lyon's defense attorney Thirsty Rawlings on the FOX drama series Empire.

 Personal life

-Royo was born in the borough of the Bronx in New York City on July 18, 1968, and is of African American and Cuban heritage.
+Royo was born in the borough of the Bronx in New York City on July 18, 1968, and is of African-American and Cuban heritage.
 According to Royo, in auditions he had been told by some casting directors that he was "not Black enough" or "not Latino enough" for certain parts.

 Royo attended Mount Saint Michael Academy in The Bronx from 1982 until 1986.
 Royo is married to Jane Choi and they have one daughter named Stella.

 Career

 Royo made his acting debut in a minor role in the 1998 film L.A.
 Without a Map.
 In 1999, he made one-episode guest appearances on the television series Law & Order and Third Watch.
 Additionally, in the Law & Order episode 'Prince of Darkness', Royo can be seen sitting in the audience of the courtroom, directly behind the defendant.
 In 2000, he had a small role in John Singleton's remake of the 1971 blaxploitation film Shaft.
 He also appeared in the 2002 movie G, which was based on The Great Gatsby.

 Royo is mostly known for his starring role on the HBO crime-drama series The Wire as the drug addict and confidential informant Reginald "Bubbles" Cousins, a regular character since the show's first season.
 Royo's portrayal of this character was so convincing that, during on-location filming, he was once approached by a Baltimore resident and given a small package of heroin, with the man saying to the in-character Royo: "Man, you need this more than I do."
 Royo has called this incident his "street Oscar."

 In 2008, he made a brief appearance in Terminator: The Sarah Connor Chronicles as a soldier in a unit that was sent back in time.
 That same year, he was introduced as the character Stephen Canfield during the third season of the television series Heroes.
 In 2008, Royo also played the role of a drug addicted homeless serial killer in the Criminal Minds season 4 episode "Catching Out".